UCB-BioE-Anderson-Lab/Lab_Website/docs/research.md

 **Prerequisites**: CS 61A or E7, and BioE11 or Bio1A

 **About the Course**
 Biodesign Automation is a hands-on coding course focused on applying computer science to real problems in synthetic biology.
-Students build original Python-based tools, rather than relying on existing platforms, to automate tasks like cloning, gene design, and biosynthetic pathway construction.
+Students build original Python-based tools—rather than using existing platforms—to automate tasks like cloning, gene design, and biosynthetic pathway construction.
 The course helps students connect their biology and chemistry background with programming skills, using platforms like Google Colab and GitHub.
-Students are introduced to language models such as ChatGPT to assist with coding and explore both the current landscape of biodesign software and the areas where new tools are still needed.
+Students are introduced to language models such as ChatGPT to assist with coding, and explore both the current landscape of biodesign software and the areas where new tools are still needed.

 **Why Take It?**
 This course is for students who want to gain real programming experience while working on meaningful biology problems.
 It emphasizes integration: combining biological insight with computational thinking, and building tools that reflect the needs and workflows of experimental biologists.
 Through a mix of structured assignments and a culminating team project, students learn how to turn scientific ideas into functioning software.